 Suggested Read: Honeymoon In Croatia: All You Need To Plan An Incredible Escape

 8. Pula Aquarium

 Found inside the Austro-Hungarian fortress Verudela, the town proudly homes the largest aquarium of Croatia.
 Along with many native aquatic species of plants and animals, the tanks and pools here have an architectural design to match the grandeur of the fortress.
 The aquarium also has an entire room for displaying Sea Horses and the only Turtle rescue center located in Croatia.
 However, the star of the show is the tank full of sharks placed in the first atrium of the fortress.

 9. Cape Kamenjak

 This is Istria’s southernmost point, located just a few kilometers south of Pula.
 With clear blue waters, neat cliffs, a collection of small islands in between, it surely is a thing of beauty and definitely, a must not miss!
 The rocks surrounding the west side beaches serve as natural stepping stones and sides, like in pools.
 One can also use them for neat dives into the ocean.
 The ocean also plays host to many water sporting and scuba diving activities for the marine side in you!

 10. Brijuni Islands National Park

 To reach Brijuni Islands National Park, head to ‘Fazana’, a town located 10 km to the North of Pula.
 Ferries ply in tandem from Fazana to the park.
 16 minutes is the total time required to reach Brijuni.
 A massive dinosaur statue awaits you at the entrance.

-Now that you have the list of best places to visit in Pula, the best you can do is find yourself lost in the ancient kingdom, amidst the world of stunning natural artifacts.
+Now that you have the list of best places to visit in Pula, the best you can do is plan a trip to Europe and find yourself lost in the ancient kingdom, amidst the world of stunning natural artifacts.